siriusctrl/COMP90024-CCC-notes/README.md

     - HDFS Architecture
         - A HDFS file is a collection of blocks stored in datanodes, with metadata (such as the position of those blocks) that is stored in namenodes
         - <img src="./docs/23.png" width="60%" height="50%" />
+    - The HDFS Shell
+        - Why we need it?
+            - Managing the files on a HDFS cluster cannot be done on the operating system shell
+                - hence a custom HDFS shell must be used.
+        - The HDFS file system shell replicates many of the usual commands (ls, rm, etc.), with some other commands dedicated to loading files from the operating system to the cluster (and back)
 3. The Hadoop Resource Manager (YARN)
-    - Lecture 09:: 00:22:10
-4. The HDFS Shell
+    - What is it/What does it do?
+        - YARN deals with Executing MapReduce jobs on a cluster
+            - It is composed of a central ***Resource Manager*** and
+            - Many ***Node Managers*** that reside on slave machines
+    - Every time a MapReduce job is scheduled for execution on a Hadoop cluster, YARN starts an **<u>Application Master</u>** that negotiates resources with the **<u>Resource Manager</u>** and starts Containers on the slave nodes
+        - Containers are the processes where the actual processing is done
 5. Programming on Hadoop
 ### Apache Spark
-1. Why Spark not Hadoop?
+1. Why Spark not Hadoop?/Spark v.s.
+Hadoop
     - While Hadoop MapReduce works well, it is geared towards performing relatively simple jobs on large datasets.
+        - While the execution order of Hadoop MapReduce is fixed, the lazy evaluation of Spark allows the developer to stop worrying about it, and have the Spark optimizer take care of it.
+        - In addition, the driver program can be divided into steps that are easier to understand without sacrificing performance (as long as those steps are composed of transformations).
-    - However, when complex jobs are performed (say, machine learning or graph-based algorithms), there is a strong incentive for caching data in memory and in having finer-grained control on the execution of jobs.
+    - However, when complex jobs are performed, we would like
+        - Caching data in memory
+        - Having finer-grained control on the execution of the jobs
-    - Apache Spark was designed to reduce the latency inherent in the Hadoop approach for the execution of MapReduce jobs.
+    - Spark was designed to
+        - reduce the latency inherent in the Hadoop approach for the execution of MapReduce job
+        - How?
+            - The transformations in the program use lazy evaluation, hence Spark has the possibility of optimizing the process
-    - Spark can operate within the Hadoop architecture, using YARN and Zookeeper to manage computing resources, and storing data on HDFS.
+    - Spark can operate within the Hadoop architecture, using YARN and Zookeeper to
+        - Manage computing resources
+        - Storing data on HDFS
+    - Spark has a tightly-coupled nature of its main components
+    - Spark has a cluster manager of its own, but it can work with other cluster managers, such as YARN or MESOS.
 2. Spark Architecture
     - One of the strong points of Spark is the tightly-coupled nature of its main components
         - <img src="./docs/24.jpg" width="60%" height="50%" />